 On July 1, 1776, Congress reconvened.
 The following day, the Lee Resolution for independence was adopted by 12 of the 13 colonies, New York not voting.
 Immediately afterward, the Congress began to consider the Declaration.
 Adams and Franklin had made only a few changes before the committee submitted the document.
 The discussion in Congress resulted in some alterations and deletions, but the basic document remained Jefferson's.
 The process of revision continued through all of July 3 and into the late morning of July 4.
-Then, at last, church bells rang out over Philadelphia; the Declaration had been officially adopted.
+The Declaration had been officially adopted.

 The Declaration of Independence is made up of five distinct parts: the introduction; the preamble; the body, which can be divided into two sections; and a conclusion.
 The introduction states that this document will "declare" the "causes" that have made it necessary for the American colonies to leave the British Empire.
 Having stated in the introduction that independence is unavoidable, even necessary, the preamble sets out principles that were already recognized to be "self-evident" by most 18th- century Englishmen, closing with the statement that "a long train of abuses and usurpations . . . evinces a design to reduce [a people] under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security."
 The first section of the body of the Declaration gives evidence of the "long train of abuses and usurpations" heaped upon the colonists by King George III.
 The second section of the body states that the colonists had appealed in vain to their "British brethren" for a redress of their grievances.
 Having stated the conditions that made independence necessary and having shown that those conditions existed in British North America, the Declaration concludes that "these United Colonies are, and of Right ought to be Free and Independent States; that they are Absolved from all Allegiance to the British Crown, and that all political connection between them and the State of Great Britain, is and ought to be totally dissolved."